IQSS/dataverse/doc/sphinx-guides/source/contributor/documentation.md

 ### Cross References

 When adding ReStructured Text (.rst) [cross references](https://www.sphinx-doc.org/en/master/usage/restructuredtext/roles.html#ref-role), use the hyphen character (`-`) as the word separator for the cross reference label.
 For example, `my-reference-label` would be the preferred label for a cross reference as opposed to, for example, `my_reference_label`.

+## Hosting Your Own Version of the Guides

+Some installations of Dataverse maintain their own versions of the guides and use settings like {ref}`:NavbarGuidesUrl` or {ref}`:GuidesBaseUrl` to point their users to them.

+### Having Google Index the Latest Version

+As each version of the Dataverse software is released, there is an updated version of the guides released with it.
+Google and other search engines index all versions, which may confuse users who discover your guides in the search results as to which version they should be looking at.
+When learning about your installation from the search results, it is best to be viewing the *latest* version.

+In order to make it clear to the crawlers that we only want the latest version discoverable in their search results, we suggest adding this to your `robots.txt` file:

+    User-agent: *
+    Allow: /en/latest/
+    Disallow: /en/